-To give you a broader knowledge of the legal aspect of arbitration, USAC has collected some of the most vital and important legislation.
+To give you a broader knowledge of the legal aspect of arbitration, USAC has collected some of the most vital and important legislation and arbitration resources.
 A greater understanding of arbitration will show how valuable it is in society today.

 Title X of this Act creates a new Bureau of Consumer Financial Protection within the Federal Reserve Board as a new supervisor for certain financial firms and as a rulemaker and enforcer against unfair, deceptive, abusive, or otherwise prohibited practices relating to most consumer financial products or services.
 The Act transfers most of the FTC’s rulemaking authority and one study requirement to the Bureau but the FTC retains all of its enforcement authority and some rulemaking authority.

 This Act (Title IX of the Consumer Credit Protection Act) establishes the rights, liabilities and responsibilities of participants in electronic fund transfer systems.
 The Act requires financial institutions to adopt certain practices respecting such matters as transaction accounting, and error resolution, requires financial institutions and others to have certain procedures for preauthorized transfers, and sets liability limits for losses caused by unauthorized transfers.
 The Credit CARD Act and the Dodd-Frank Act made substantial amendments to this Act.

 This Act, amending the Truth in Lending Act, requires creditors to provide certain disclosures for open-end credit plans secured by the consumer’s dwelling and imposes substantive limitations on such plans.

 The Act, amending the Truth in Lending Act, establishes disclosure requirements and prohibits equity stripping and other abusive practices in connection with high-cost mortgages.
 The Dodd-Frank Act made substantial amendments to this Act.